chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 ```

 This sample tells us that the experiment contributes mainly to exploring
-reliability of the system and moderately to its scability.
+reliability of the system and moderately to its scalability.
 However, it is
 explicit here this experiment does not address security.

 On the other hand: